Voter Communications Bulletin

 Complete and sign the application and return it to the Voter Registration office as soon as possible; the address is at the bottom right-hand corner of the application.
 Don’t forget to put a stamp on the envelope.
 A ballot will then be mailed to you beginning the first week of October.
 Return your ballot in the pre-paid return ballot envelope that is provided for you in your absentee package, or drop it off at one of the three Board of Voter Registration and Elections locations: Beaufort, Bluffton, or Hilton Head Island.
 Be sure to sign the voter's oath on the ballot and have your signature witnessed.
 Anyone can witness your signature.
 A notary is not necessary.
 You will NOT have to put a stamp on the return ballot envelope to mail your completed ballot.

 All ballots MUST BE RECEIVED BY THE VOTER REGISTRATION & ELECTION OFFICE NO LATER THAN 7 pm on Election Day (November 3 ).
 Apply now for an absentee ballot to ensure you have ample time to complete the absentee process and ensure that your ballot is counted.

 4. Will my ballot be counted if I vote absentee?

 You may have heard that absentee or mail-in ballots in other states have been lost or not counted.
 Some of this information is inaccurate, but more importantly, there is no evidence of this having happened in the June primary where expanded absentee voting was widely used for the first time in our state and county, largely because of COVID-19.
-The Beaufort County Board of Elections and the regional and local USPS offices have a positive inter-agency relationship and are working together to keep our absentee voting safe for the General Election
+The Beaufort County Board of Voter Registration and Elections and the regional and local USPS offices have a positive inter-agency relationship and are working together to keep our absentee voting safe for the General Election

 5. Can I track my absentee ballot to be sure it gets to the Board of Elections on time?